OctopusDeploy/blog/blog/2020-05/octopus-release-2020-2/index.md

 // TODO: Add screenshot

 It is now possible to add run conditions to rolling deployments.
 This adds greater flexibility to rolling deployments and allows you to customize the deployment process based on your specific needs.

-Run conditions
+For example, you could check to see if x is required during a deployment, and if so, run it appropriately for each machine in rolling deployment to a web farm.

 [Learn more](https://octopus.com/docs/deployment-process/conditions)